§1: Who has natural rights?

 interpreted by the Supreme Court.

-interpretation shall occur in a strict, stringent manner from its intention
+The interpretation shall occur in a strict, stringent manner from its

-and not from the spirit of the time of interpretation.
-Contrarily, the
+intention and not from the spirit of the time of interpretation.
+Contrarily,

-Supreme Court is to consist of an odd number of members who are to be elected
+The Supreme Court is to consist of an odd number of members who are to

-by the judges of the High Courts, and only by these.
-The Supreme Court, and
+be elected by the judges of the High Courts, and only by these.
+The Supreme

-nobody else, hires the judges of the High Courts.
-All decisions in the
+Court, and nobody else, hires the judges of the High Courts.
+All decisions in

-Supreme Court are made by simple majority.
-The National Assembly, Government
+the Supreme Court are made by simple majority.
+The National Assembly,

-or President does not possess any right to fire or hire the judges of the
+Government or President does not possess any right to fire or hire the judges

-Supreme Court or in other ways interfere with the work of the courts of
+of the Supreme Court or in other ways interfere with the work of the courts

-justice.
-Specified rules for the Supreme Court and other courts are given in
+of justice.
+Specified rules for the Supreme Court and other courts are given

-Government, National Assembly, President and all other elements inside the
+The Government, National Assembly, President and all other elements

-jurisdiction of the State are obliged to obey all judgments of the Supreme
+inside the jurisdiction of the State are obliged to obey all judgments of the

 and the Supreme Court may in such cases issue arrest warrants.